michaelneale/goose-app-maker-mcp/resources/README.md

    }
    ```

+   Note: error reporting is as you develop the app, you can look at app_error tool to fetch recent errors to help debug things for the user on their behalf if things aren't working.

 3. The API functions return promises that resolve when the response is available, allowing for asynchronous operation.

 4. See the kitchen-sink example for a complete implementation of all three response types.